Canon G5 X Mark II vs SX420

 | WiFi |

-Both the G5X Mark II and the SX420 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the G5X Mark II followed on from the Canon G5 X. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+The G5X Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon G5 X Mark II better than the Canon SX420 or vice versa?
 The listing below highlights the relative strengths of the two models.